WeezyF0/Video-Analyzer/README.md

 Due to the nature of video processing being resource intensive and colab free tier having memory constraints on t4, it can be improved by quite a bit on availability of better hardware.

-moondream + openCV : very very slow.
+moondream + OpenCV : very very slow.

 QwenVL + YOLO : Out of Memory error on colab.
 (Ideally the best option for the task on hardware availability).